A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Abstract

 \section{Abstract}

-This paper concerns a convex, stochastic zeroth-order optimization (S-ZOO) problem, where the objective is to minimize the expectation of a cost function and its gradient is not accessible directly.
-To solve this problem, traditional optimization techniques mostly yield query complexities that grow polynomially with dimensionality, i.e., the number of function evaluations is a polynomial function of the number of decision variables.
+This paper concerns a convex, stochastic zeroth-order optimization (S-ZOO) problem.
+The objective is to minimize the expectation of a cost function whose gradient is not directly accessible.
+For this problem, traditional optimization algorithms mostly yield query complexities that grow polynomially with dimensionality (the number of decision variables).
 Consequently, these methods may not perform well in solving massive-dimensional problems arising in many modern applications.
-Although more recent methods can be provably dimension-insensitive, almost all of them work with arguably more stringent conditions such as everywhere sparse or compressible gradient.
-Thus, prior to this research, it was unknown whether dimension-insensitive S-ZOO is possible without such conditions.
-In this paper, we give an affirmative answer to this question by proposing a sparsity-inducing stochastic gradient-free (SI-SGF) algorithm.
-It is proved to achieve dimension-insensitive query complexity in both convex and strongly convex cases when neither gradient sparsity nor gradient compressibility is satisfied.
-Our numerical results demonstrate the strong potential of the proposed SI-SGF compared with existing alternatives.
+Although more recent methods can be provably dimension-insensitive, almost all of them require arguably more stringent conditions such as everywhere sparse or compressible gradient.
+In this paper, we propose a sparsity-inducing stochastic gradient-free (SI-SGF) algorithm, which provably yields a dimension-free (up to a logarithmic term) query complexity in both convex and strongly convex cases.
+Such insensitivity to the dimensionality growth is proven, for the first time, to be achievable when neither gradient sparsity nor gradient compressibility is satisfied.
+Our numerical results demonstrate a consistency between our theoretical prediction and the empirical performance.